fidanf/slim3-starter/README.md

 A Slim 3 starter with a clean directory structure, inspired from Laravel.
 This source code provides the most essential setup & libraries to help deal with most of the needs any web application has :
-- Full form validation features with custom rules
-- Events and listeners/handlers
-- Data persistance via ORM
 - MVC architecture
+- Full form validation features with custom rules and errors
+- Events and listeners/handlers based on the SPL library
+- Data persistance via ORM (Eloquent)
+- Pagination using Eloquent
-- Email delivery
+- Email delivery system using the popular Swiftmailer library
 - CSRF protection for web routes
-- Apidoc integration
 - 403/404 errors catching with custom views
 - Assets management with Bower & Gulp
-- Handy debug() function using Symfony/Vardumper library
+- Handy debug() function using symfony/vardumper library
-- Clean dependency injection & autowiring using the php-DI slim bridge library
+- Clean dependency injection & autowiring system with the php-DI bridge for Slim 3
 - Application settings into a .env file
+- Separate API routes & apidoc integration/documentation examples

 ### After cloning the project, type the following commands to build all the dependencies